7aman/ezsub/wiki/Install.md

 ### 1-2: pip3

-`ezsub` is provided as a package on [pypi](https://pypi.org/project/ezsub) and you can install it command tool named `pip`.
+`ezsub` is provided as a package on [pypi](https://pypi.org/project/ezsub) and you can install it with a command line tool named `pip`.

-In most Linux Distros `pip` has been installed with python itself and user have both pip (that points to pip2) and pip3 installed.
+In most Linux Distros `pip` has been installed with python itself.
+And if both python2 and python3 are installed, user might have both pip (that points to pip2) and pip3 installed.
 In this case use `pip3` because there is no `ezsub` package for pip2.

 In Windows if you install python 3 from its official installer, you can select if you want to install pip too.
 After installing just use `pip` or `easy_install` command to install `ezsub` because there is no command named `pip3` in Windows.